How to Pass the BCBA Exam: Tips, Tools, and Strategies That Actually Work

 Remind yourself that preparing for the exam is a process, not a race.

-Considering a New BCBA Role?
+Considering a BCBA Role?

 If you’re in the middle of your exam prep—or just got your results—this is a perfect time to think about your next step.
 Becoming a BCBA opens the door to a meaningful, in-demand career where you can make a real difference in the lives of children and families.